alphaville/optimization-engine/matlab/README.md

-This is a collection of tests in MATLAB -- nothing serious...
+# MATLAB OpEn Interface

-This folder will be removed later
+This is the matlab interface of